aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

         address_locking:

           # Enable address locking for IPv4.
+          # For EOS version 4.31 and above, the `address_family.ipv4` parameter should be used instead.
           ipv4: <bool>

           # Enable address locking for IPv6.
+          # For EOS version 4.31 and above, the `address_family.ipv6` parameter should be used instead.
           ipv6: <bool>

           # Configure address locking per address family.